TezosTaqueria/taqueria/website/docs/plugins/plugin-ligo.md

 ## Usage

-The LIGO plugin exposes a `compile` task in Taqueria which can target one, or all LIGO contracts in the `contracts` folder and compile them to Michelson code output to the `artifacts` folder
+The LIGO plugin exposes a `compile` task in Taqueria which can target one, or all the LIGO contracts in the `contracts` folder and compile them to Michelson code output to the `artifacts` folder

 ### Running the Compile Task